MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailMessage.md

 New-MailMessage -Subject "Delivery Information" -Body "Click here to see details" -Mailbox tony -BodyFormat Html
 ```

-In Exchange Server 2010, this example creates an e-mail message in the Drafts folder of Tony's mailbox with the subject and body specified by the Subject and Body parameters.
+In Exchange Server 2010, this example creates an  message in the Drafts folder of Tony's mailbox with the subject and body specified by the Subject and Body parameters.
 The message body is rendered in HTML format.

 ### -------------------------- Example 6 --------------------------
 ```